Location:

 Anything Aston Martin we publish exists for the sake of the DBR1, the car that placed the marque on the top pedestal of international competition.
 An exercise in shape and color, half our gallery consists of quarter perspectives, yet I could happily add more (were they available).
 At a basic level, the chance to see a DBR1 is special to start with.
 The rest comes down to presenting a worthwhile overview.
 Note that Photo 10 uses a taller perspective on DBR1/3 to depict the car as raced at Le Mans in 1959, though the details mimic those of DBR1/2.

-Approaching a modest Aston portfolio, I redressed this feature with a couple photos from E. The first is a rather classic quarter perspective (11), and the second is a ground-level nose detail (12).
+Approaching a modest Aston portfolio, I redressed this profile with a couple photos from E. The first is a rather classic quarter perspective (11), and the second is a ground-level nose detail (12).
 The nose detail resembles a very similar snap of the Talbot-Lago T150-C S Cabriolet, so I expanded the canvas by the same proportions, (which, with the old sensor, equals 11.7 MP).
 Also note that the false-medium shot (9) is its own separate photo, slightly tighter than the exhaust-side flank photo (8).

 References: